jeffy893/posterity/2024-10-21_Jefferson_In-a-Nutshell.md

     * Faced fears and anxieties, but also found peace and inspiration in the countryside.
     * Wrote love letters and contemplated his future while in Kentucky.

-* Aprenticing with Father in PLM & Writing AI
+* Apprenticing with Father in PLM & Writing AI
     * Apprenticed with his father after a hiking trip with Neel, during which Neel recommended he learn from his father's 35 years of experience in object-oriented technology, systems integration, and software architecture.
         - His Father worked in AI 30 years ago at EDS in Detroit (followed Ross Perot)
-        - His Father had a career from EDS automotive, to DoD, to NASA...
+        - His Father had a career from: EDS automotive, to DoD, to NASA...
     * Worked alongside his father, observing his consulting work and learning about PLM.
     * On his own time, he developed an NLP algorithm, aiming to extract the DNA sequence of poetry and constitutions, which he had dreamt about.
     * Spoke with Neel about advancements in NLP and worked on the beginnings of Cortext.io.